 Social Studies Course Descriptions

 The goal of the social studies department is to foster political and historical understanding, analytical and evaluative thought processes, and enhanced civic participation.
-Students are encouraged to actively engage in debate and in group exploration of the events that have shaped our society.
+Students are encouraged to actively engage in debate and in a group exploration of the events that have shaped our society.
 Reading, writing, and thinking analytical are required on a daily basis.
 Classes employ a variety of methods to stimulate student interest and understanding.
 Some of these techniques include Paideia seminars, fishbowls, structured debates, projects, and district and national competitions.

 AP Government and Politics